pustotnik/zenmake/docs/buildconf-taskparams.rst

     Paths should be relative to :ref:`startdir<buildconf-startdir>` or absolute.
     But last variant is not recommended.

+    If paths contain spaces and all these paths are listed in one string then each such a path must be in quotes.

     It's possible to use :ref:`selectable parameters<buildconf-select>`
     to set this parameter.